 While there are no official credentials to become a professional organizer, you need to have a good understanding of what an organizer does, have a thorough knowledge of organizing products and services and, of course, excellent organizational skills.

 At the present time there is no certification program offered by POC or other non-profit professional organizing association in Canada.
-However, POC now offers a Training Program for Professional Organizers.
+However, POC offers a Training Program for Professional Organizers.
+The POC Trained Professional Organizer program is a training program, not an accreditation program, and as such does not entitle the organizer to use words such as certified, endorsed, authorized, accredited, or qualified Professional Organizer in their marketing material, or the initials TPO following their name.
 There are a number of private training programs available that are not currently endorsed by any professional association.

 Most organizers explain to prospective clients what training they have taken (if any), what membership(s) they have with various industry associations, such as POC, and that they are guided by the association's code of ethics.
 Professional organizers interested in working with the chronically disorganized may wish to join the Institute for Challenging Disorganization and also work toward their specialized certification.You can also find certification through The Board of Certified Professional Organizers to obtain the world-wide recognized CPO certification.

 As well as POC for Canadian organizers, there are other associations you may be interested in.
 We recommend that any new professional organizer consider the following organizations that are dedicated to promoting and supporting our industry.

 POC has put together an extensive list of resources that covers provincial resources, networking opportunities, suggested reading and government programs.
 POC offers courses to assist you in building your business.
 Visit our Business Start-Up Resource section.
 Also, check with your local Chamber of Commerce for local initiatives.